-That's what I asked Charles Lockwood, MD, the Chief of Obstetrics and Gynecology at Yale–New Haven Hospital.
+That's what I asked Charles Lockwood, MD, the chief of obstetrics and gynecology at Yale-New Haven Hospital.

-"It's a pretty rare event," Dr. Lockwood told me, "but we do see it happen.
+"It's a pretty rare event," Dr. Lockwood tells me, "but we do see it happen.
 Sperm can remain active and viable in a woman's reproductive tract for up to six days," so conception can be much later than a woman (and her doctor) anticipated.

 Dr. Lockwood sees this most often with IVF or other forms of assisted reproductive technology.
 "Even when we think we know with incredible precision when the date of conception is, we can be three or four days off.
 Delays in women's ovulation and/or an embryo's implantation can occur.
 I have seen twins that are both growing at a perfectly normal rate but one of them has been nearly a week off."

 So a fertilized egg can take several days to implant and begin growing in a woman's uterus, leading to initial hCG tests and ultrasound results that seem to indicate an embryo that is slow to develop and therefore likely to be miscarried.
 In fact, the embryo is simply behind schedule due to its later-than-expected implantation.

 But usually, if it looks like a miscarriage, it is.